Plan Your Visit

 What is a National Park?

 National Parks have been chosen as special protected areas because of their beautiful countryside, wildlife and history.
 National Parks are living, working landscapes: the home to thousands of people and the factory floor for many farmers.
-Most of the land within them is owned by private landowners, but people are permitted access to it for recreation if they follow the Countryside Code.
+Most of the land within them is owned by private landowners, but access is permitted for recreation if you follow the Countryside Code.

 Why is Exmoor a National Park?